cpske/ISP/assignment/week15/bug-bounty.md

 ## What's a Defect?

-- Anything in their [project proposal](https://bit.ly/ISP2021-projects) but cannot be done in the actual app.
+- Functionality: any feature listed in their [project proposal](https://bit.ly/isp2022-projects) but cannot be done in the actual app.
-- App returns incorrect or invalid data
+- Functionality/correctness: App returns incorrect or invalid data or fails to retain data when it should
-- Security problems.
-Please try SQL Injection and Javascript Injection.
+- Security errors.
+  - Disclosure of confidential settings.
+Can you get it to print the settings on an error page?
+  - Data exfiltration, meaning to access data you should not be able to access
-  - if you are more ambitious, try fuzz testing (sending random data).
+  - if you are more ambitious, try fuzz testing (sending random requests)
+  - please try SQL Injection or Javascript Injection
+- Authorization errors (a subset of "Security" errors)
-- Authorization errors, such as being able to modify data submitted by someone else or access a restricted page without login.
-These are security errors.
+  - being able to modify data submitted by someone else
+  - access a restricted page without login ("authorization bypass")
+  - you don't have to use the web UI!
+Discover what URLs that app uses (including looking at source code) and try submitting GET/POST/PUT/DELETE requests direct to those URLs without authorization.
+This may work well with REST web service urls.
+  - try to access the admin account (guess common passwords)
-- Mistakes in the UI, including spelling and formatting errors.
+- Appearance: Mistakes in the UI, including spelling and formatting errors.
+- Navigation errors:
-- Navigation errors: Links that don't work or go to the wrong page.
-Inability to navigate, such as cannot get back to main page without using browser Back button).
-Any valid request that returns a 404 Not Found response.
+  - Links that don't work or go to the wrong page.
+  - Inability to navigate, such as cannot get back to the main page without using browser Back button (remember KU Polls?).
+This is a "Usability" error.
+  - Any valid request that returns a 404 Not Found response.
 - Anything that causes the app to become unresponsive, return an exception page, or a 5xx status code page.
 - Anything that fails to work.
 - Installation instructions don't work.
 You tried to install and run it locally using installation instructions in project's Github repository, but they don't work.
 This includes missing steps.